afs202005277/Music/README.md

 - **Output**: Visualizations including histograms for distribution and bar charts for categorical data such as genres and top artists.

 ### 7. **`features_evolution.ipynb`**
-- **Purpose**: Provides a detailed temporal analysis of musical attributes and trends across years, enriched with artist and genre-specific visualizations.
+- **Purpose**: Provides a detailed temporal analysis of musical features and trends across years, enriched with artist and genre-specific visualizations, highlighting key shifts in the industry, and analyzing contributions from notable artists and genres.
 - **Features**:
     - **Feature Evolution Analysis:**
         - Computes and visualizes the yearly evolution of key musical features such as energy, tempo, loudness, danceability, etc.